platformatic/platformatic/docs/reference/cli.md

 * `start` - start a Platformatic application.
 * `login` - generate a Platformatic login api key.
 * `client` - generate a Platformatic client.
+* `ps` - list all platformatic runtime applications.
+* `logs` - stream logs for a platformatic runtime application.
+* `inject` - inject a request into a platformatic runtime application.
+* `ctr` - Platformatic Control commands; `platformatic ctr help` to know more.

 #### compile